Punch Your Ticket

 US Senate: Jon Tester vs. Tim Sheehy

 Born in Havre and raised on a farm outside Big Sandy, Jon Tester was first elected to the senate in 2006, and has a track record of fighting for conservation.
-Namely, he’s been responsible for the Yellowstone Gateway Protection Act, which safeguards 30,000 acres of public lands near Yellowstone from mining; and for repeatedly introducing the Montana Headwater Legacy Act, which would designate parts of the Gallatin, Madison, and Smith rivers as “Wild & Scenic.”
-Currently, he’s leading the Blackfoot Clearwater Stewardship Act through the senate, which aims to protect 80,000 acres of land in northwest Montana, including major tributaries to the Blackfoot River while revitalizing logging in the Seeley Lake area.
+Namely, he’s been responsible for the Yellowstone Gateway Protection Act, which safeguards 30,000 acres of public lands near Yellowstone Park from mining; and for repeatedly introducing the Montana Headwater Legacy Act, which would designate parts of the Gallatin, Madison, and Smith rivers as “Wild & Scenic.”
+Currently, he’s leading the Blackfoot Clearwater Stewardship Act through the Senate, which aims to protect 80,000 acres of land in northwest Montana, including major tributaries to the Blackfoot River while revitalizing logging in the Seeley Lake area.
 He’s also consistently voted in favor of public opportunity on wildlife-related bills.

 In the opposing corner is Tim Sheehy, multi-millionaire founder of Bridger Aerospace, the private wildland-firefighting company based in Bozeman.
 Sheehy grew up in Minnesota—which isn’t inherently an issue (not many of us are actually from Montana)—but what is an issue is his snubbing of Montana culture, namely public access.
 In the past, he’s voiced support for turning over federal land to state, or even county, ownership.
 What’s more, he doesn’t allow free public hunting on his own sprawling ranch near Lewistown, although he does offer expensive trophy-elk hunts to paying clients.
-So we can pretty much guess where his loyalties will lie if he wins the senate seat—and it won’t be with the average Jane & Joe hunter, angler, or other type of outdoor recreationist.
+So we can pretty much guess where his loyalties will lie if he wins the Senate seat—and it won’t be with the average Jane & Joe hunter, angler, or other type of outdoor recreationist.

 US House: Ryan Zinke vs. Monica Tranel